Skip to main content

 Biography

 April Luehmann joined the Warner School community in 2002 as a science educator, teaching in the science teacher preparation and doctoral programs.
 She previously taught mathematics and science to secondary school students in Illinois, Michigan, and Indiana.
-Luehmann is a principal investigator on a current Discovery Research PreK-12 (DRK-12) grant from the National Science Foundation (NSF) that studies how practicing teachers are using a brief unit called “COVID Connects Us” to establish classroom norms and commitments for justice-centered ambitious science teaching throughout the school year.
+Luehmann is a principal investigator on a current Discovery Research PreK-12 (DRK-12) grant from the National Science Foundation (NSF) that studies how practicing teachers are using a brief culture-setting unit to establish classroom norms and commitments for justice-centered ambitious science teaching throughout the school year.
+In addition, she leads the project team in considering ways networked professional learning communities of teachers understand and enact justice-centering practice.

 Luehmann’s scholarly work and teaching have received recognition.
 In 2011, she was awarded a National Science Foundation Full-Scale Development Grant, titled Science STARS - Nurturing urban girls’ identities through inquiry-based science ($1.25 million; August 2011-July 2015).
 In 2008, she was presented with the University of Rochester’s G. Graydon ‘58 and Jane W. Curtis Award for Excellence in Teaching by a Nontenured Member of the Faculty.